kdar/profilelcp/README.md

 Visualizing what it does
 ========================

 Below is a plot of what this program basically does.
 The black dots are all the hotspots recorded using HonorBuddy.
-I flew around the perimiter to make a bounding box.
+I flew around the perimeter to make a bounding box.
 ProfileLCP will then make random hotspots within this bounding box, shown in red.

 ![ProfileLCP Plot](https://raw.githubusercontent.com/kdar/profilelcp/master/sample/output.png)